mvolkmann/blog/src/web-dev-tips.md

   This controls layout on the major axis.
   The values are:

-  - `flex-start` (default) pushes children toward the start
+  - `flex-start` (default) pushes children toward the start.
-  - `flex-end` pushes children toward the end
+  - `flex-end` pushes children toward the end.
-  - `center` centers children
+  - `center` centers children.
-  - `space-between` spreads children with no space before the first or after the last
+  - `space-between` spreads children with no space before the first or after the last.
-  - `space-evenly` spreads children with equal space before the first and after the last
+  - `space-evenly` spreads children with equal space before the first and after the last.
-  - `space-around` spreads children with half space before the first and after the last
+  - `space-around` spreads children with half space before the first and after the last.

 - `align-items`

   This controls layout on the minor axis.
-  The most commonly used values are `stretch` (default), `flex-start` (pushes children toward start), `flex-end` (pushes children toward end), and `center`.
+  The most commonly used values are:

+  - `stretch` (default)
+  - `flex-start` pushes children toward start
+  - `flex-end` pushes children toward end
+  - `center`

 - `flex-grow`